-- Greater skepticism of acquisitions of small and nascent companies by larger firms.
-The guidelines are explicit that in concentrated markets, a merger that "eliminates even a relatively small competitor creates undue risk that the merger may substantially lessen competition".
-The guidelines also introduce concepts that would target acquisitions by larger firms even in instances where concentration levels may be lower, such as when there is evidence that the company is a "serial" acquirer or there is evidence that the company could have entered the market without the acquisition. - Presumptions used for vertical mergers with over 50% market share in related markets.
-The proposed guidelines include a commitment to undertake a "structural analysis of a supply chain" to determine whether vertical mergers may substantially lessen competition. - If the merged entity would control more than 50% of a related market, that alone would be sufficient for the Agencies to conclude that the merger may substantially lessen competition. - If the merged entity would control less than 50% of a related market, the Agencies will consider trends toward vertical integration, the nature and purpose of the merger, whether the relevant market is already concentrated, and whether the merger increases barriers to entry. - New focus on evaluating deals involving platform markets.
-The Agencies are tasked with considering the "distinctive characteristics of multi-sided platforms".
+- Presumptions used for vertical mergers with over 50% market share in related markets.
+The proposed guidelines include a commitment to undertake a "structural analysis of a supply chain" to determine whether vertical mergers may substantially lessen competition. - If the merged entity would control more than 50% of a related market, that alone would be sufficient to establish a presumption that the merger may substantially lessen competition. - If the merged entity would control less than 50% of a related market, the Agencies will consider trends toward vertical integration, the nature and purpose of the merger, whether the relevant market is already concentrated, and whether the merger increases barriers to entry. - New focus on evaluating deals involving platform markets.
+The Agencies are tasked with considering the "distinctive characteristics of multi-sided platforms."
 This analysis will be undertaken even when a merging firm's relationship with the platform "is not strictly horizontal or vertical." - Deal effects on labor markets to be scrutinized like products and services.
 In a deviation from past merger guidelines, the proposed guidelines include a new explicit commitment to analyze the effects of deals on labor markets.

-In Depth
+In depth

-Guidelines 1-8 outline several frameworks for assessing whether a merger may substantially lessen competition or create a monopoly.
+Guidelines 1-8 outline several principles for assessing whether a merger may substantially lessen competition or create a monopoly.

-Mergers should not significantly increase concentration in markets that already are highly concentrated.
+1. Mergers should not significantly increase concentration in markets that already are highly concentrated.

 In circumstances where a merger between competitors occurs in or could create a highly concentrated market, the Agencies will presume that the merger could substantially lessen competition based on the current or future market structure alone.
 Generally, the Agencies measure concentration levels using the HHI which enables the Agencies to assess pre- and post-merger concentration levels.
-The Agencies' previous 2010 Horizontal Merger Guidelines considered an HHI between 1,500 and 2,500 points to be "moderately concentrated" with markets in excess of 2,500 points to be "highly concentrated".
+The Agencies' previous 2010 Horizontal Merger Guidelines considered an HHI between 1,500 and 2,500 points to be "moderately concentrated" with markets in excess of 2,500 points to be "highly concentrated."
 The revised guidelines set the HHI threshold for a highly concentrated market at 1,800.